yuyimimimi/McLinOS/README.md

 no libc no MDK support.

-you need instell make tools。
+you need install make tools。

 and use cmd:"make installtools"

 then install gcc for your platforme